dltnexus/dltnexus/README.md

 ### Innovation.
 Integration.
 Incubation

-This project is being pulled out of cold storage and going live with the availability of new AI Agents and Deep Learning tools in 2025.
+With the availability of new AI Agents and Deep Learning tools in 2025, DLTNexus is being pulled out of cold storage and going live.

 ## About